 Equally important is packet loss.
 MCS measures not only packet loss but also the distribution of that loss.
 Why?

 MOS score is also reported, which is the popular metric for overall VoIP health.

-Factors that have a big impact on VoIP Quality, such as available bandwidth.
-MCS supports the ability to customize the test for call lines and codecs, which all consume bandwidth.
+Also factors that have a big impact on VoIP Quality, such as available bandwidth are supported by MCS's ability to customize the test for call lines and codecs, which consume bandwidth.